tomglynch/tglyn.ch/src/about/index.md

 {% include components/socials_list %}

-{% assign spiel = "Tom is an experienced software engineer with a background in web development, statistical analysis and machine learning.
-Completing his Bachelor of Science (Mechanical Systems), Master of Engineering (Software) at the University of Melbourne, Tom worked for the past six years in web-based development roles, launching cryptocurrency start-ups, building a price comparator of the Australian energy industry and using machine learning to increase the accuracy of property valuations." %}
+**[Professional]**

+{% assign spiel = "Tom is an experienced Software Engineering Manager with a proven track record of leading high-performing teams and delivering complex, scalable software solutions.

+With a deep skill set in architecting and implementing microservices-based systems, Tom excels at leveraging modern design patterns and best practices to create resilient, secure, and user-friendly applications.
+He brings a keen eye for identifying and mitigating security vulnerabilities and consistently drives technical direction while mentoring engineers and fostering a culture of continuous improvement.

+In his spare time, Tom enjoys building, riding, and racing bicycles, creating audio-visual DJ sets, and blogging." %}
-{% assign piccy = "./images/photo_of_me_tom_lynch_looking_pretty_cool_if_you_ask_me.jpg" %}
+{% assign piccy = "./images/photo_of_me_tom_lynch_2024.jpg" %}

-{% piccy_and_spiel spiel, piccy, 40 %}
+{% piccy_and_spiel spiel, piccy, 50 %}